abhishekashyap/greedieFoodie/README.md

 Greedie foodie is a non-functional design template made up on Vue using Vuetify.

+This template is in compliance with material design guidelines.

 [See the live version here](https://greediefoodie.netlify.app/)

 ## Project setup